Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Summary

-For gapless states, the possible low energy properties with an unbroken \catsymm\ $\eM_{/\cA}$ are same as the possible low energy properties of the $\one$-condensed boundary of topological order $\eM_{/\cA}$, which is the topological order induced from $\eM$ via the condensation of $\cA$.
-We find that low energy properties, such as scaling dimensions, are determined by the unbroken \catsymm\ $\eM_{/\cA}$.
-Those low energy properties can be computed from $\eM_{/\cA}$ using an algebraic number theoretical method.
+For gapless states, the possible low energy properties with a reduced \symmTO\ $\eM_{/\cA}$ are the same as the possible low energy properties of the $\one$-condensed boundary of $\eM_{/\cA}$.
+In the language of bulk topological order, this refers to the $\one$-condensed boundary of the topological order induced from $\eM$ via the condensation of $\cA$, which we denote by $\eM_{/\cA}$.
+We find that possible low energy properties, such as scaling dimensions, are determined by the reduced \symmTO\ $\eM_{/\cA}$, and can be computed using an algebraic number theoretical method.

-Different patterns of \catsymm\ breaking (\ie different $\cA$'s) of $\eM$ can give rise to the same induced topological order $\eM_{/\cA}$, which implies that different \catsymm\ breaking can give rise to the same set of possible low energy properties.
-This allows us to show that some different continuous quantum transitions are described by the same critical theory.
-It appears that \catsymm\ is a powerful way to use topological orders in one higher dimension to study, or even to classify, gapless quantum states and the associated quantum field theories.
+Different condensable algebras $\cA$'s of $\eM$ can give rise to the same reduced \symmTO\ $\eM_{/\cA}$, which implies that different patterns of condensation associated to a \symmTO\ can give rise to the same set of low energy properties.
+This allows us to show that some seemingly different continuous quantum phase transitions are described by the same critical theory.
+It appears that Symm/TO correspondence is a powerful way to use \symmTO\ (also referred to as \catsymm\ before) to study, or even to classify, gapless quantum states and the associated quantum field theories (up to local low-energy equivalence).
+In higher than 1+1D, similar techniques are lacking, partly due to a lack of systematic understanding of gapped boundaries of 3+1D and higher topological orders.
+This constitutes one major direction for future research.

 ~